UNSW-CEEM/nempy/docs/source/intro.rst

   :width: 600

-*Figure 2: A comparison of the historical NSW reference node price, prior to scaling or capping, with the price calculated using nempy.
-The nempy model was configured without FCAS markets or generic constraints and 1000 randomly selected intervals were used.*
+*Figure 2: A comparison of the historical NSW reference node price, prior to scaling or capping, with the price calculated using Nempy.
+The Nempy model was configured without FCAS markets or generic constraints and 1000 randomly selected intervals were used.*

 Run-time
 --------
-The run-time for nempy to calculate dispatch depends on several factors, the complexity of the model implemented, time taken to load inputs, the mixed-integer linear solver used and of course the hardware.
+The run-time for Nempy to calculate dispatch depends on several factors, the complexity of the model implemented, time taken to load inputs, the mixed-integer linear solver used and of course the hardware.
 Run-times reported here used an Intel® Xeon(R) W-2145 CPU @ 3.70 GHz.
 For the model results shown in Figure 1, including time taken to load inputs from the disk and using the open-source solver CBC, the average run-time per dispatch interval was 2.54 s.
 When the proprietary